qase-tms/qase-python/qase-pytest/README.md

     pass
 ```

+Each unique number can only be assigned once to the class or function being used.
 You could pass as much IDs as you need.

 ### Possible cases statuses